mtlynch/mtlynch.io/content/retrospectives/2024/12/index.md

 - Cleaned up a lot of my blog's templating and CSS code and reorganized [the homepage](/).
 - Selected and ordered components for a new main desktop workstation.
 - Worked on design elements for _Refactoring English_.
-- Published a quick tutorial on [how to run simple services on NixOS](/notes/simple-go-web-service-nixos/)
+- Published a quick tutorial on [how to run simple services on NixOS](/notes/simple-go-web-service-nixos/).

 ### Lessons learned

--
+- Workflows that let you apply custom patches to other projects provide a pleasant sense of freedom.
+  - You get to do whatever you want because the changes only affect you.
+And if you have a workflow that makes patching easy, you don't feel the burden of taking on tasks associated with building the code.

 ### Goals for next month

-- Finish two chapters of _Refactoring English_
+- Finish two chapters of _Refactoring English_.
+- Work with designer to complete cover design for _Refactoring English_.